lynaghk/todoFRP/todo/hlisp-javelin/README.md

   [src/include/index.cljs](src/include/index.cljs) file, which is spliced into the markup by the HLisp compiler via the `<include>` tag.
 The designer never needs to mess around in this file.
 * The programmer writes the FRP code in ClojureScript.
 This code encompasses the complete logical state machine that is the operational specification of the application.
 That is to say, the machinery that runs underneath the UI (User Interface) and does the actual computing.
 It is worth noting that the machinery here does not include any templates, DOM elements, DOM-as-data ([hiccup](http://github.com/weavejester/hiccup), for example) or any other reference to the DOM in any way.
+We consider selectors an antipattern and they are unnecessary in HLisp applications.
 * The programmer exposes and documents all FRP cells and state-mutating functions, and delivers the application to the designer.
 The programmer may even provide a simple wireframe as a starting point for the designer, if